-Because of the increasing growth of eCommerce and the fulfillment service, omnichannel fulfillment has become a critical component of firms’ efforts to overcome many challenges.
-In this article, we will give a clear overview and introduce how omnichannel fulfillment can handle the increasing quantity of orders.
+Because of the increasing growth of e-commerce and fulfillment services, omnichannel fulfillment has become a critical component of firms’ efforts to overcome many challenges.
+In this article, we will give a clear overview and introduce how omnichannel fulfillment can handle increasing orders.

 Omnichannel fulfillment explanation